citusdata/citus_docs/tutorials/aggregation.rst

    but it's generally better to distinguish between the time at which the event happened at the source and the database-generated ingestion time used to keep track of whether an event was already processed.
--  Due to a current limitation in the INSERT ..
-SELECT implementation, we recommend using timestamp instead of timestamptz for the ingestion time column.
 -  When running Citus on-premises with built-in replication, we recommend you set citus.all\_modifications\_commutative to on before any INSERT..SELECT command, since Citus otherwise locks the source